pampatzoglou/provision-validators/README.md

 This Ansible collection provides a comprehensive, secure, and automated solution for deploying and managing Polkadot validator nodes.
 Designed with a focus on security, observability, and reliability, the collection offers robust infrastructure-as-code capabilities.

+## New Features

+### Sync Type Validation
+- Restricted sync types to 'warp', 'fast', and 'full'
+- Validation added to ensure correct sync type usage

+### Upgrade and Rollback Mechanism
+- Comprehensive upgrade tasks with rollback strategy
+- Backup and restore capabilities with notification system

+### Monitoring and Backup Infrastructure
+- Resource monitoring moved to admin role
+- Flexible monitoring script with Slack and email notifications
+- Integration with Grafana Agent for metrics

 ## Architecture

 ```mermaid